S&P 500 sinks 3.5% as surging virus cases lead to shutdowns

 The S&P 500 slid 3.5%, its third straight loss and its biggest drop since June.
 The benchmark index is already down 5.6% this week, on track for its biggest weekly decline since March.
 That's when the market was in the midst of selling off as strict lockdowns around the world choked the economy into recession.

-Investors are growing increasingly anxious that the economy will lose momentum should more shutdowns be imposed just as prospects for more economic support from Washington have dwindled as Election Day nears.
+In the U.S., cases are increasing in just about every state and the number of deaths and hospitalizations due to COVID-19 are on the rise.
+Even if the most restrictive lockdowns don’t return, investors worry that the worsening pandemic could scare away customers of businesses regardless and sap their profits.
+The U.S. economy could lose momentum just as prospects for more economic support from Washington have dwindled as Election Day nears.

 The S&P 500 lost 119.65 points to 3,271.03.
 The Dow lost 943.24 points, or 3.4%, to 26,519.95.
 The Nasdaq composite slumped 426.48 points, or 3.7%, to 11,004.87.
 The selling was widespread, and 96% of stocks in the S&P 500 fell.